Wimbledon spectators cite Federer absence for fewer international fans in 2022

 Wimbledon fans have attributed a lower-than-expected turnout to fewer international spectators due to the absence of grand slam great Roger Federer.

-Attendance at the Championships over the opening three days is down 11% so far compared with 2019 – the last time it was hosted without coronavirus restrictions limiting capacity.
+Attendance at the Championships over the opening four days is down 11% compared with 2019 – the last time it was hosted without coronavirus restrictions limiting capacity.

+From Monday to Thursday this week, the cumulative number of spectators was 153,193 – the sparsest attendance since 2007 when 148,986 people turned up.

 The All England Lawn Tennis Club (AELTC) told the PA news agency that the main courts were being fully booked each day, but general ground passes were not selling out.